fathallahhassen/excercice-front-henri-potier/README.md

 **http://localhost:4200/books** list of all books

-- Select the books you want to buy the click on the shopping card or the button bellow the search input to access the checkout page
+- Select the books you want to buy then click on the shopping card or the button bellow the search input to access the checkout page
 - Checkout page contain the different offers list and the final price after discount

 ## Build